git-town/git-town/website/src/branch-types.md

 ## Prototype Branches

 A prototype branch is a local-only feature branch that incorporates updates from its parent branch but is not pushed to the remote repository.
-This branch type is useful in several scenarios:
+Prototype branches are useful when:

-- The branch contains sensitive information, such as secrets, or potentially problematic code or data that could trigger alerts.
+- the branch contains sensitive information, such as secrets, or potentially problematic code or data that could trigger alerts
-- The developer prefers to keep their work private from the rest of the team during the initial stages of development.
+- the developer prefers to keep their work private from the rest of the team during the initial stages of development
-- Prototype branches can reduce CI pressure during the early phases of feature development.
+- you want to reduce CI pressure in the early phases of feature development when changes happen rapidly and there isn't much to test

 When you [propose](commands/propose.md) a prototype branch, it loses its prototype status since it now has an official tracking branch that other people